felixlopz/hubrise-test-task/content/apps/pixelpoint-bridge/en/troubleshooting.md

 position: 6
 layout: documentation
 meta:
-  title: HubRise PixelPoint Bridge Troubleshooting Guide
+  title: Connect the PixelPoint Brigde to HubRise - Troubleshooting Guide
-  description: Informs users on how to troubleshoot errors.
+  description: Troubleshooting the PixelPoint Brigde connection with HubRise for your EPOS and other apps to work as a cohesive whole.
+Connect apps and synchronise your data.
 ---

 Analysing the logs associated with an order is the first action to perform when troubleshooting.
 The following sections describe a few typical sources of errors.